A. N. Upadhye

-Dr A.N.
-Upadhye (6 February 1906 – 08 Oct 1975) was a scholar of Prakrit, Jainology and dedicated himself to Jaina studies and wrote many books on Jainology.
-He got recognition and was appreciated in India as well as in Abroad.
+Adinatha Neminatha Upadhye (6 February 1906 – 08 Oct 1975), known as A. N. Upadhye was a scholar of Prakrit, Jainology and dedicated himself to Jaina studies and wrote many books on Jainology in Kannada and English.
 He was the President of 46th Kannada Sahitya Sammelana which was held at Shravanabelagola in 1967.

 Early life

 He was born in the family of Jaina Priests (Upadhyaya) on 6 February, 1906 in Sadalga in Chikkodi Taluka of Belgaum District.
 His primary education in Kannada was provided by his parents.

 Education

-Dr Adinath Neminath Upadhye completed his primary education in Sadalaga and Secondary Education at Gilginchi Artal High School, Belgaum.
+Upadhye completed his primary education in Sadalaga and Secondary Education at Gilginchi Artal High School, Belgaum.
 He then went on to receive his Bachelor of Arts with Honours from Bombay University in Sanskrit and Prakrit languages.
 Later, he moved to Pune for Post-Graduation and joined Bhandarkar Oriental Research Institute.
 In 1930, he completed a Master of Arts from the same university in Sanskrit and Prakrit languages.